R599-afk/Naviware/README.md

 4. Confirm the reset.
 5. Restart Windows if the connection is not restored immediately.

-FIX NETWORK removes Naviware’s trusted proxy certificate and legacy proxy artifacts.
-The certificate setup notice will appear again the next time you press START.
+FIX NETWORK removes Naviware’s certificate and related setup data.
+The setup notice will appear again the next time you press START.

 ---